spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - Security group: **jupyterhub-worker-sg**
 - Choose no key pair before launching

-TODO: discuss how to use ssm to connect (link to ITSD docs)

 **_Please remember to shut down the instance when not in use._**

 ### Login to your EC2 instance